Williams Partners sharpens natgas focus with petrochem plant sale

 Ethylene is a key component used to make chemicals, but prices of the commodity have suffered due to over-supply in the U.S. market.

-Williams Cos Inc, which controls and is the majority shareholder of Williams Partners, has also said it is focused on growing natural gas volumes after the collapse of its more than $20 billion takeover by Energy Transfer Equity LP.
+Williams Cos Inc (WMB.N), which controls and is the majority shareholder of Williams Partners, has also said it is focused on growing natural gas volumes after the collapse of its more than $20 billion takeover by Energy Transfer Equity LP (ETE.N).

 Williams Partners said it planned to use the deal proceeds to pay off $850 million of its debt, and fund a portion of its capital and investment expenses.